myfreecomm/nexaas-id-client-python/README.md

 `Invitation` are built on demand metaprogrammatically, and have an `id` attribute (`uuid.UUID`) at least.

-Other attributes you may expect:
+Attributes you may expect:

 - `PersonalInfo`
+  - `id: uuid.UUID`
   - `full_name: str`
   - `first_name: str`
   - `last_name: str`